Vertically-Integrated Cannabis in the US

 This profile is part of a paid investor education campaign.*

 Captor Capital Corp.
 (CSE:CPTR,FWB:NMV,OTCQX:CPTRF) is a vertically-integrated, multi-state cannabis investment company in the US.
 Under its business model, Captor Capital acquires cannabis companies across all levels of the supply chain.
 Captor Capital provides recreational and medical cannabis products through its Chai-branded dispensaries in California.
 The company is also pursuing cultivation, manufacturing and extraction facilities in California and Michigan.

-Captor Capital has two California Chai-branded dispensaries, in Santa Cruz and Castroville, that are expected to generate between US$10-15 million in revenue annually.
+Captor Capital has two California Chai-branded dispensaries, in Santa Cruz and Castroville, that are expected to generate between US$10 to US$15 million in revenue annually.
 The Santa Cruz location alone generates over US$700,000 per month in sales.
 As the Castroville location is integrated into the company over 2019 it is expected to generate approximately US$5.5 million in gross revenues with an adjusted EBITDA of 25 percent.

 Captor Capital has also signed an LOI for a third dispensary location in Santa Barbara County, which is expected to include a delivery service.
 The company has begun offering delivery services through its Chai retail brand as well.

 Captor Capital recently entered the Michigan cannabis market through a joint venture agreement with Green Buddha Group LLC.
 Green Buddha, which has received licenses to operate twenty dispensaries – with two already open and generating revenue – and is simultaneously developing its cultivation and manufacturing facilities in Michigan.

 Captor Capital has also acquired Mellow Extracts, a fully equipped extraction and concentrate processing facility with $500,000 per month in pending orders as soon as additional the facility and additional state of the art equipment upgrades are finalized.